dslabcena/seinfitR/README.md

 ## Example

-Modeling plant response to nematode densities using the “jambu” dataset:
+Modeling plant response to nematode densities using the “glasshouse”
+dataset:

 ``` r
 library(seinfitR)